 I’ve compiled a handy little printable packing checklist for you.

-Click here to download this packing checklist as a PDF so you can print it or save to your mobile device and have it handy when you need it.
+Download the packing checklist as a PDF (using the form above) so you can print it or save to your mobile device and have it handy when you need it.
 By clicking the link, you will be sent a download of the travel packing checklist and be subscribed to our weekly photography emails.

 So what do I pack?